-This Wonton Soup stuffed with bits of pork, green onion, garlic, and ginger has been a family favorite for years and will hopefully be yours too.
-Serve it with egg rolls for a complete Chinese dinner without needing to order take out.
+Pork Wonton Soup stuffed with pork, green onion, garlic, and ginger has been a family favorite for years and will hopefully be yours too.
+Serve with egg rolls for a complete Chinese dinner without needing to order take out.

 My mom is very hard to please when it comes to dinner, so I know this soup is a winner when she keeps asking for it.
 I remember the first time I planned on making it, I could not find wonton wrappers.
 First, I checked the Asian food aisle.
 After running around the store, I asked the front desk.
 Turns out they are in the produce section by the tofu since the wrappers are made of soy.
 Wonton wrappers are very versatile because you can fill them with anything, whether it’s an appetizer, dinner, or dessert.
 We serve this soup along with egg rolls.